IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-script.md

 <summary>Pre-req - Set up system paths</summary>

 1. Update the system path and configure Git.
 Homebrew usually adds itself to the PATH automatically.
-However, if it doesn’t, you can add it manually: <br/><br/> <code> nano ~/.zshrc  # For zsh <br/> # or <br/> nano ~/.bash_profile  # For bash </code>
+However, if it doesn’t, you can add it manually: <br/><br/> <code class="code-block"> nano ~/.zshrc  # For zsh <br/> # or <br/> nano ~/.bash_profile  # For bash </code>

 2. For users running macOS versions prior to Big Sur, you can set the Homebrew installation directory with the following command.
-Please add this line to your .zshrc or .bash_profile: <br/><br/> <code> export PATH="/usr/local/bin:/usr/local/sbin:$PATH" </code>
+Please add this line to your .zshrc or .bash_profile: <br/><br/> <code class="code-block"> export PATH="/usr/local/bin:/usr/local/sbin:$PATH" </code>

-3. For users running macOS macOS versions Big Sur and later, the Homebrew installation directory is /opt/homebrew: <br/><br/> <code> export PATH="/opt/homebrew/bin:/opt/homebrew/sbin:$PATH" </code>
+3. For users running macOS macOS versions Big Sur and later, the Homebrew installation directory is /opt/homebrew: <br/><br/> <code class="code-block"> export PATH="/opt/homebrew/bin:/opt/homebrew/sbin:$PATH" </code>

 4. Homebrew usually handles this automatically, but to ensure Gradle is included in your PATH.
-For users running macOS versions prior to Big Sur, this can be done by adding the command below to your .zshrc or .bash_profile: <br/><br/> <code> export PATH="/usr/local/opt/gradle/bin:$PATH" </code>
+For users running macOS versions prior to Big Sur, this can be done by adding the command below to your .zshrc or .bash_profile: <br/><br/> <code class="code-block"> export PATH="/usr/local/opt/gradle/bin:$PATH" </code>

-5. For users running macOS versions Big Sur and later, use the command below: <br/><br/> <code> export PATH="/opt/homebrew/opt/gradle/bin:$PATH" </code>
+5. For users running macOS versions Big Sur and later, use the command below: <br/><br/> <code class="code-block"> export PATH="/opt/homebrew/opt/gradle/bin:$PATH" </code>

 6. Homebrew usually handles this automatically, but to ensure Bazel is included in your PATH.
-For users running macOS versions prior to Big Sur, this can be done by adding the command below to your .zshrc or .bash_profile: <br/><br/> <code> export PATH="/usr/local/bin:$PATH" </code>
+For users running macOS versions prior to Big Sur, this can be done by adding the command below to your .zshrc or .bash_profile: <br/><br/> <code class="code-block"> export PATH="/usr/local/bin:$PATH" </code>

-7. For users running macOS versions Big Sur and later, use the command below: <br/><br/> <code> export PATH="/opt/homebrew/bin:$PATH" </code>
+7. For users running macOS versions Big Sur and later, use the command below: <br/><br/> <code class="code-block"> export PATH="/opt/homebrew/bin:$PATH" </code>

-8. Apply changes: <br/><br/> <code> source ~/.zshrc  # For zsh <br/> # or <br/> source ~/.bash_profile  # For bash </code>
+8. Apply changes: <br/><br/> <code class="code-block"> source ~/.zshrc  # For zsh <br/> # or <br/> source ~/.bash_profile  # For bash </code>

-9. Configure Git: <br/><br/> <code> git config --global user.name "Your Name" <br/> git config --global user.email "your.email@ibm.com" </code>
+9. Configure Git: <br/><br/> <code class="code-block"> git config --global user.name "Your Name" <br/> git config --global user.email "your.email@ibm.com" </code>

 **[Go to top](#top)**